-Provision for pupils with an Education, Health and Care (EHC) Plan
+Provision for pupils with an Education, Health and Care (EHC) Plan asked to assess the child.

-If difficulties, whether learning, physical or behavioural manifest as severe, and despite inhouse support, little or no academic progress is seen to be made, the Local Education Authority will be asked to assess the child.
 If the pupil is then issued with an EHC plan, the Local Education Authority will name the school it considers to be the most appropriate provider of the child's continuing education.
 The School will liaise closely with both the LEA and the child's parents throughout this process to ensure that the most appropriate decisions are made.